 - fail2ban: Install fail2ban, an intrusion prevention software framework that protects computer servers from brute-force attacks

-- virtualbox: Installs supervisor
+- virtualbox: Installs virtualbox.

 This section covers the general usage of the Bench CLI, enough to get you familiar with the basic usage.

 The init command will create a bench directory with the frappe framework installed.
 It will be setup for periodic backups.

 Add a site